tommybobbins/Scratch_Probability/mean_median_mode.md

 ## Activity Checklist

++ Create a variable dice_face which is used to count up the number of items in our list
++ Create a sum_dice_sides variable which will be used to add the number on each face of the dice.
++ Create a variable mode used to store the mode.
++ Create a variable biggest_number which is used to store the biggest number of times this has been rolled.
 + Add this piece of code to the *Stage* scripts.
 You should have this code in addition to the code to calculate the mean up above.

 ![screenshot](images/mode_corrected.gif)